MvvmCross/MvvmCross/README.md

 ### Project Workflow

 Our workflow is loosely based on [Github Flow](http://scottchacon.com/2011/08/31/github-flow.html).
 We actively do development on the **develop** branch.
-This means that all pull requests by contributors need to be develop and requested against the deveop branch.
+This means that all pull requests by contributors need to be develop and requested against the develop branch.
 The master branch contains tags reflecting what is currently on NuGet.org.

 ### Submitting Pull Requests